 As of 2017, Denmark's largest export partners are Germany, Sweden, the United Kingdom and the United States.

-In March 2018, 29% of respondents from Denmark in a Eurobarometer opinion poll stated that they were in favour of the EMU and the euro, whereas 65% were against it.
+In March 2018, a Eurobarometer opinion poll showed that 29% of respondents from Denmark were in favor of the EMU and the euro, whereas 65% were against it.

-In June 2018, the World Health Organization (WHO) standards, which classified transgender identity as being a mental health issue, were changed.
+Until June 2018, the World Health Organization (WHO) classified transgender identity as being a mental health issue.

 By 1 July 2018, the net international investment position (or net foreign assets) of Denmark was equal to 64.6% of GDP.